goulu/openbook-book-data/readme.txt

 Version 1.3 beta of OpenBook detects when Open Library is down and inserts a message where the data would go: "Open Library Data Unavailable".
 When Open Library becomes available, the book data will be displayed normally.

+* Are there any display or other options?

+There are many options.
+After installing OpenBook, see the OpenBook administration panel in WordPress to get more information.

 * Earlier versions of OpenBook used tags like this: [openbook]0864921535[/openbook].
 Does this still work?

 The old tags still work, but version 1.6 of OpenBook switch to the WordPress shortcode format because it is easier and compatible with other WordPress shortcodes.
 See the Options sections for more information.
 You can use either format, or even mix them if you want.
 It is recommended that you use the shortcode format, e.g., [openbook booknumber="0864921535"].